gdsbook/book/notebooks/09_spatial_inequality.md

 <!-- #region {"ein.tags": "worksheet-0", "slideshow": {"slide_type": "-"}} -->
 ### Gini Index

-The Gini index is a longstanding measure of inequality based on the notion of cumulative wealth distribution.
+The Gini index is a longstanding measure of inequality based on the notion of cumulative wealth distribution {cite}`manz2021`.
 The Gini is closely linked to another popular device called the Lorenz curve
 .
 To construct a Lorenz curve, the cumulative share of wealth is plotted against the share of the population that owns that wealth.
 For example, in an extremely unequal society where few people own nearly all the wealth, the Lorenz curve increases very slowly at first, then skyrockets once the wealthiest people are included.

 In contrast, a "perfectly equal" society would look like a straight line connecting $(0,0)$ and $(1,1)$.
 This is called the *line of perfect equality*, and represents the case where $p$% of the population owns exactly $p$% of the wealth.
 For example, this might mean that 50% of the population earns exactly 50% of the income, or 90% of the population owns 90% of the wealth.
 The main idea is that the share of wealth or income is exactly proportional to the share of population that owns that wealth or earns that income, which occurs only when everyone has the same income or owns the same amount of wealth.